Adriatic dwarf goby

 The Adriatic dwarf goby (Knipowitschia panizzae) is a species of freshwater and brackish water ray-finned fish belonging to the family Oxudercidae, which includes the mudskippers and related species of goby.
 This species is found around the Adriatic Sea in southern Europe.

 Taxonomy

 The Adriatic dwarf goby was first formally described as Gobius panizzae in 1841 by D .Verga with its type locality given as the Lagoon of Comacchio.
 In 1927 Boris Sergeevich Iljin proposed the genus Knipowitschia with Gobius longecaudatus, a species described by Karl Kessler in 1877, as its type species.
 The Adriatic dwarf goby is now classified in the genus Knipowitschia within the subfamily Gobionellinae within the family Oxudercidae.

 Etymology

-The Adtriatic dwarf goby belongs to the genus Knipowitschia which Iljin did not explain but it is almost certainly an eponym honouring the Russian oceanographer and zoologist Nikolai Mikhailovich Knipowitsch, who led several expeditions to the Caspian Sea.
+The Adriatic dwarf goby belongs to the genus Knipowitschia which Iljin did not explain but it is almost certainly an eponym honouring the Russian oceanographer and zoologist Nikolai Mikhailovich Knipowitsch, who led several expeditions to the Caspian Sea.
 The specific name is also an eponym, with the person honoured again not identified, however, it is probably the Italian anatomist Bartolomeo Panizza.